Gaie France: Historical

-Sold on newsstands, Gaie France reflected cultural and political ambitions close to the New Right.
+Gaie France was sold on newsstands and reflected cultural and political ambitions close to the New Right.
 The director of publication, Michel Caignet, believed that the gay community had a role to play in the perspective of a cultural, political, and artistic renewal within Europe.
 The magazine was deeply associated with the French far-right, featuring text written by far-right figures like Guillaume Faye and Philippe Randa.

-Paul Raisant led Association of Friends of Gaie France, which published a bulletin called Sparte, homosexualité et tradition in 1987.
+Paul Raisant led the Association of Friends of Gaie France, which published a bulletin called Sparte, homosexualité et tradition in 1987.

-The magazine focussed heavily on pornographic images of adolescents, offering money to underage readers willing to send in naked photos of themselves.
+The magazine focused heavily on pornographic images of adolescents, and offered money to underage readers willing to send in naked photos of themselves.
 It frequently contained defences of paedophilia and hosted small ads sections in which paedophiles arranged to meet and rent spaces from each other.
 In keeping with its racist values, it published articles arguing for the superiority of blond and blue-eyed boys.

 Gaie France was prohibited for sale to minors by ministerial decree on May 27, 1992, due to "incitement to paedophilia".
-Gaie France ceased publication in 1993.
+It ceased publication in 1993.